House passes bill to help workers with retirement savings

 Rep. Kevin Brady of Texas, the top Republican on the House Ways and Means Committee, said removing the provision was neither pro-education nor pro-child.

 “What do have to fear from parents who want to help their kids and use their own money to do it?”
-Brady asked “I’m terribly disappointed.”
+Brady asked.
+“I’m terribly disappointed.”

 The bill also would exempt from taxation benefits that volunteer firefighters and emergency medical services personnel receive from their communities.